sirthom9123/technical-test/README.md

 As an API user I want to get min, max, average and median temperature and humidity for given city and period of time
 - Requirements:
 Use git for version control publish on GitHub or send us a compressed repo (I will set up a repository for each candidate) if making publicly available, please avoid using 'Yoyo Wallet' in repo name or description
-Functionality
+- Functionality:
-Create locally running RESTful web API;
+- Create locally running RESTful web API;
-flask-rest-framework recommended, that accepts a request with 'city' and 'period' args;
+- flask-rest-framework recommended, that accepts a request with 'city' and 'period' args;
-Fetches weather data for that location and period of time from some public API e.g. Yahoo!
+- Fetches weather data for that location and period of time from some public API e.g. Yahoo!
 Weather;
-Stores the data in Local Postgres database (Simple Weather table to be setup in the models folder) Computes min, max, average and median temperature and humidity for that location and period and returns that to the user;
+- Stores the data in Local Postgres database (Simple Weather table to be setup in the models folder)
+- Computes min, max, average and median temperature and humidity for that location and period and returns that to the user;
 - Extra goals:
 Provide a view which renders a bar chart for the requested data; e.g. Daily average temperature over the last 7 days
-- Additional Notes
+- Additional Notes:
 Optimize and fix any errors so the code works on local

 ## Backend Setup